-Luhmann saw himself as building on the pioneering work of Émile Durkheim.
+Luhmann saw himself as building on the pioneering work of Émile Durkheim, among others of course.
+Of course, he studied with Parsons, but Parsons was heavily influenced by Durkheim.
 Thus, Luhmann argued that society is not an aggregate of individuals.
 We have to deal with social constraints and pressures that no human being or group of human beings ever intentionally created.
 We must face unintended consequences.
-For example, no human being or organization ever decided that it would be a good idea for people to spend three hours in gridlock traffic every workday.
-As Thompson writes, for Durkheim
+For example, no human being or organization ever decided that it would be a good idea for people to spend hours in gridlock traffic every workday.
+As Kenneth Thompson writes, for Durkheim

 there are constraining and determining factors of a social nature that must be taken into account in explaining human behaviour.
 Durkheim was arguing against the prevailing tendency to reduce such explanations to the levels of individual psychology or biology, and the individual and voluntaristic philosophies of his time.